-Qatar Racing Limited is a company incorporated in the United Kingdom under the Companies Act and is a private limited company, limited by shares.
+Qatar Racing Limited is a company incorporated in the United Kingdom and is registered in England and Wales under the Companies Act 2006 and is a private limited company, limited by shares.
 The address of the registered office is given on page 1.
 The nature of the company's operations and its principal activities are set out in the directors' report on page 2.

-The financial statements have been prepared under the historical cost convention and in accordance with Financial Reporting Standard 102 (FRS 102) issued by the Financial Reporting Council, except for inventories as noted in the accounting policies below.
+The financial statements have been prepared under the historical cost convention modified to include certain items at fair value, and in accordance with Financial Reporting Standard 102 (FRS 102) issued by the Financial Reporting Council, except for inventories as noted in the accounting policies below.